A3I-DataScience/A3I-DatScience.github.io/index.md

 # A3I

-A3I is a quickly mobilisable team of AI & Data experts available to support your digital journey.
+A quickly mobilisable multidisciplinary team at the forefront of emerging technologies available to support your digital journey.

+With extensive expertise in leveraging AI, our team integrates human insight and machine intelligence to unlock hidden value in complex data sets.